The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime

 \section{Kerr-Newman-Taub-NUT spacetime}

-The Kerr-Newman-Taub-NUT spacetime is known as a stationary rotating solution of the Einstein-Maxwell field equations.
+The KNTN spacetime is known as a stationary rotating solution of the Einstein-Maxwell field equations.
 The metric is asymptotically non-flat due to the existence of a NUT charge which is also identified as the gravitomagnetic monopole moment.
-In Boyer-Lindquist coordinates, Kerr-Newman-Taub-NUT spacetime can be written as (with asymptotically non-flat structure),
+In Boyer-Lindquist coordinates, KNTN spacetime can be written as (with asymptotically non-flat structure),

 where

 Here, $M$ can be identified as the parameter related to the physical mass of the gravitational source, $a$ is associated with its angular momentum per unit mass while $\ell$ specifies gravitomagnetic monopole moment of the source which is also identified as the NUT charge.
 Also, $Q$ is specified as the electric charge.
 The electromagnetic field of the source can be expressed as the potential 1-form